scrapedia/scrapy-useragents/README.rst

 The middleware will rotate this list by function cycle from the module itertools.

-Be careful this middleware can't handle the situation that the COOKIES_ENABLED is True, and the website binds the cookies with User-Agent, it may cause unpredictable result of the spider.
+**Be careful this middleware can't handle the situation that the COOKIES_ENABLED is True, and the website binds the cookies with User-Agent, it may cause unpredictable result of the spider.
+This problem will be solved in the future.**

 TODO
 ====